Slovak Patriot

-Slovak Patriot (Slovenský patriot, styled as Slovenský PATRIOT), originally founded in 2021 as the Real National Party – PATRIOT (Note: Reálna Národná Strana – PATRIOT; RNS – PATRIOT) is a Slovak political party.
+Slovak Patriot (Slovenský patriot, styled as Slovenský PATRIOT), originally founded in 2021 as the Real National Party – PATRIOT (Note: Reálna Národná Strana – PATRIOT; RNS – PATRIOT) was a Slovak political party.
 It was founded in 2021 by Miroslav Radačovský, MEP.
 Later, the party was renamed Slovak PATRIOT.
 The party was the only one registered in 2021 by collecting a sufficient number of signatures.

 Party leadership

-The party's presidency has nine members:
+The party's presidency had nine members: